 The school campus is located approximately 13 kilometers southeast of Yinzhou District.
-From an elevated position on campus, one can see Dongqian Hu.
-The campus is fully equipped with science and computer labs, dining halls for teachers and students, sports facilities, multiple auditoriums, a geography garden and a library.
+From an elevated position on campus, one can see Dongqian Lake.
+The campus is fully equipped with science labs, dining halls for teachers and students, sports facilities, multiple auditoriums, a geography garden and a library.
 Since it is a boarding school, there is also a small store and dining facilities.
 The school grounds are beautifully maintained and contain two ponds, gardens and a stream.
 The school has won numerous awards and has hosted many exchange visits with delegates from all over the world.
-The underlying sentiment that forms the basis of Ningbo Foreign Language School’s ethos is the desire to provide the best possible education for our students and offer students a diverse array of opportunities to explore and grow.
-This desire is highlighted by the investment in modern facilities, continuous professional development provided for both Chinese and Western staff, and the provision of a rigorous calendar of academic and extra-curricular opportunities for our students.
+The underlying sentiment that forms the basis of Ningbo Foreign Language School’s ethos is the desire to provide the best possible education for our students and offer students a diverse array of educational choice as well opportunities to explore and grow.
+This desire is highlighted by the investment in modern facilities, and the provision of a rigorous calendar of academic and extra-curricular opportunities for our students.

 About the AP Centre

 Perhaps the biggest difference between positions at Ningbo FLS and teaching at an international school is the fact that this is a public school.
 In addition to teaching students, one has to frequently interact with Chinese counterparts who may teach students a similar subject in the Chinese curriculum.
 There are also extremely high expectations incumbent with a position at Ningbo Foreign Language School.
 Students have lofty goals and expect teachers to provide instruction that will help them achieve these goals.